Virginia's Public Lands

 Celebrating the contribution public lands make to our state’s natural heritage, culture and economy.

 The sheer diversity of local, state and federal lands protected for the benefit and enjoyment of Virginians and our visitors is cause for pride and celebration.
-And celebrating is exactly what’s in store, as the commonwealth and the whole conservation community mark Virginia's second Public Lands Day.

 Roughly 3.7 million acres of land across Virginia is managed for public benefit.
 From the smallest city parks to the vast George Washington and Jefferson National Forest, our shared green spaces provide vital natural services: clean water, recreation to boost our physical and mental well-being, habitat for diverse wildlife, and economic activity and jobs.